viamrobotics/docs/docs/services/vision.md

 ##### TFLite Model Limitations
-We strongly recommend that you package your .tflite model with metadata in the standard form given by the schema (link schema).
+We strongly recommend that you package your .tflite model with metadata in the standard form given by the schema (<a href="https://github.com/tensorflow/tflite-support/blob/560bc055c2f11772f803916cb9ca23236a80bf9d/tensorflow_lite_support/metadata/metadata_schema.fbs" target="_blank">found here</a>[^schema]).
 In the absence of metadata, your TFLite model must satisfy the following requirements:

 1. A single input tensor representing the image of type UInt8 (expecting values from 0 to 255) or Float 32 (values from -1 to 1)
 1. At least 3 output tensors (the rest won’t be read) containing the bounding boxes, class labels, and confidence scores (in that order).